damianhakert/damianhakert.github.io/source/_posts/2016-04-01-meet-gitlab-events.markdown

 image_title: '/images/blogimages/railsgirls-tomazs.jpg'
 ---

 Our [team] is growing!
-Since we're an entirely remote team, you don't have to wait to visit our headquarters to meet us!
+Since we're remote only so we have no real headquarters where you can meet GitLab people.
 The great thing about being remote is we've got team members all across the globe, active in their own communities and giving talks or presentations.
 In this post we give you a list of some upcoming events and where you can meet our team.